dhellmann/pymotw/PyMOTW/commands/index.rst

     :literal:
     :start-after: #end_pymotw_header

-This example runs 2 commands which exit normally, and a third which blocks waiting to be killed from another shell.
+This example runs two commands that exit normally, a third meant to generate a core dump, and a fourth that blocks waiting to be killed from another shell.
 (Don't simply use Ctrl-C as the interpreter will intercept that signal.
 Use ps and grep in another window to find the read process and send it a signal with kill.)

 ::